SLaks/SLaks.Blog/_posts/2015-06-18-code-snippets-and-in-the-darkness-bind-them.md

 (other short function names, such as `Date` or `isNaN`, would also work)

-_Side note:_ Please, don't do this.
+_Side note:_ Please, don't do that.

 This technique effectively "uncurries" the `this` parameter from a function.
 It takes `call()`, which accepts the function to call as `this`, and produces a function that accepts the function to call as its first normal parameter (and ignores `this`).
 You can use the same technique for other prototype functions.
 For example, you can turn `Array.push` into a standalone function that mutates its first parameter: